Review: Suppliants of Syria, Hoxton Hall

 Image courtesy of Border Crossings

-Creation of such earnestly political art may well drop an artist into the battlefield of our culture wars, where the politico-social arena is the amphitheatre.
+Creation of such earnestly political art may well drop an artist into the battle of ideologies, with the politico-social arena being the amphitheatre where the public clashes over the values, identity, and social norms that shape politics, media, and everyday conversation.
 This play outright embraces its function as part of a wider democratic process, not hiding behind subtlety.
-It is a piece of art that is not afraid to ask question of itself.
-The script knows that some may label it “woke” and that others may agree with its self-criticism that the work is “grief-jacking.”
-For myself, I will always appreciate storytellers who want to amplify the voices of those who go unheard.
+It is a piece of art that is not afraid to ask questions of itself.
+The script acknowledges that some may agree with its self-criticism that the work is “grief-jacking.”
+From my perspective, I appreciate storytellers who want to amplify the voices of those who go unheard.

 An underlying truth is that both democracy and art are uncomfortable because reality is uncomfortable.
 Art can be our greatest escape from this reality, but it can also be a way of liberating us from it.
 I hope that these women have some sense of this liberty through sharing their stories through this project.
 For those in the audience who are safe at home in London, I guess we must sit with the discomfort of not knowing if they ever will feel the freedom of having somewhere to belong, and the unease of knowing that these crises and the politics behind them continues.